 Is the current approach of the FMO for preparation, reviewing, and acknowledging the MCS document sufficient for creating good-quality MCSs description or would more detailed guidelines/checklists deliver better quality?
-To what extent should the guidelines/checklists be the same irrespective of programme portfolio size in a given beneficiary state?
+To what extent should the guidelines/checklists be the same irrespective of programme portfolio size in a given Beneficiary State?

-The study suggests a certain level of dissatisfaction with the current role of the FMO in reviewing and acknowledging the MCS document.
-Almost all stakeholders at country-level find the FMO review process timeconsuming and burdensome.
+The evaluation suggests a degree of dissatisfaction with the FMO's review and acknowledgment of the MCS document.
+Almost all stakeholders at country-level find the FMO's review process time-consuming and burdensome.
 They consider that it delays programme implementation.
 The FMO considered that the review process contributes to the quality of the MCS at national level, as the first drafts submitted by the NFPs are often insufficient, only repeating the rules from the Regulations.
-Interviewees from the Beneficiary States did not perceive the review process as leading to improving the quality of the MCS, even if it improves the quality of MCS descriptions as documents.
+Interviewees from the Beneficiary States did not perceive the review process as leading to an improvement of the quality of the MCS, even if it improves the quality of MCS descriptions.
 There is a clear hope in the Beneficiary States that this process will change in the next funding period.
 The feedback from stakeholders does not confirm the need for a revised checklist to be used by the FMO.
 A more comprehensive reform is hoped for that might even go as far as abandoning the FMO review or a review of selected MCS only.